 There are no permanent stands, but folding chairs surround the ring.
-It does mean that if you are in the back of the room, you may be limited on seeing some action, especially when the action goes to ringside.
+It does mean that if you are in the back of the room, you may be limited in seeing some action, especially when the action goes ringside.

-Some of the best cheesesteaks are located in walking distance to 2300 Arena at Tony Luke’s on Oregon Avenue, also underneath I-95.
+Some of the best cheesesteaks are located within walking distance of 2300 Arena at Tony and Nick’s on Oregon Avenue, also underneath I-95.
 Don’t fall for the more touristy Pat’s and Geno’s.
-Tony Luke’s offers more options with much better flavor.
-Tony Luke’s can get crowded often and still gets it share of tourists.
+Tony and Nick’s offers more options with much better flavor.
+Tony and Nick’s can get crowded often and still gets its share of tourists.
 You may also run into a wrestler to two after an event.

 The rest of Philadelphia is a quick drive away.
 The options in the town are nearly limitless.

 These will be some of the most knowledgeable and spirited wrestling fans you may ever experience.
 They will know the wrestlers, their moves, and the required chants and sayings.

 Some may consider Philly sports fans to be a bit rough, but we found the 2300 Arena faithful very friendly and inviting.

 The arena is located right off of I-95; it is almost literally under I-95.
 If you can find your way to Tony Luke’s at Oregon and the I-95 overpass, you only need to go north for a couple of blocks and you will be there.

 There is plenty of parking in the area, but you should use your best judgment on the safety of some roads.
 If you see many people parking in an area that is the best place to head for.
 The quiet, dark parking space down the block may not be the best route to go around here.
 Use good judgment.

 Return on Investment 5